ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

     with R.
 -   [Nine simple ways to make it easier to (re)use your data](http://ojs.library.queensu.ca/index.php/IEE/article/view/4608/4898) rounds some things out in terms of data sharing.
+[This post](https://dynamicecology.wordpress.com/2016/08/22/ten-commandments-for-good-data-management/) is nice, too.

 ### Install